Toxikuu/tuun/README.md

 featuring async!

 **Incomplete List of Dependencies**
-- cargo -> Required.
+- cargo -> Build.
 Used to compile Tuun.
-- mpv -> Required.
+- mpv -> Runtime.
 Used to play and control music and display album art.
-- fzf -> Recommended.
-Necessary for queueing with quu.
-- alacritty -> Recommended.
-You can use whatever terminal you like, but you'll have to edit the shell scripts.
-Necessary for queueing with quu.
+- dmenu (with patches) -> Recommended.
+Necessary to queue with quu.
+See ./quu.sh.

 ## Features
 Tuun currently supports at least the following fun and fancy features: